jclerico/Cryptotick-feature-requests/README.md

 # CryptoTick Feature Request Tracker Repo

 This repo is used to track user submitted feature requests for [CryptoTick iOS](https://cryptotick.co.uk).
-If you have a feature to request, check the “Issues” tab up above to see if it's already been requested, otherwise create a new ticket and add the gree 'feature request' tag.
+If you have a feature to request, check the “Issues” tab up above to see if it's already been requested, otherwise create a new ticket and add the green 'feature request' tag.

 ### How do I request a feature?